 Large Cork Board Wall To Display Kid’s Art, Photos, and Memories

-This large bulletin board is a perfect place for my daughter to display her art, certificates, ribbons, and photos and can be changed out easily as she grows up!
+This large bulletin board is a perfect place for my daughter to display her art, certificates, ribbons, and photos and, like the rest of her bedroom decor, can be changed out easily as she grows up!

 Right now it’s a perfect spot for her to sit and get creative, but as she grows I’m sure it will become filled with photos, magazine clippings, and memorabilia without marking up the walls in her room –which makes this mom really happy.